daoudnazek/Learning-Journal/read01.md

 **Markdown** is used to :

--Formatting words
+- Formatting words
--adding Images
+- adding Images
--creating lists
+- creating lists